Milan Blagojević - Namenska: History

 was named after famous Yugoslav Partisan Milan Blagojević Španac who is credited for initiating the resistance in Yugoslavia during World War II.

-During the 1990s, company has deteriorated due to the Yugoslav Wars and international sanctions against Serbia and Montenegro.
+During the 1990s, the company has deteriorated due to the Yugoslav Wars and international sanctions against Serbia and Montenegro.

-In last two decades the company has invested more than 50 million euros in modernization of technological processes, measures of protection at work, and fire protection.
-However, in 2017 two consecutive fires broke out, injuring four workers of whom two had died of large burns.
+In last two decades, the company has invested more than 50 million euros in modernization of technological processes, measures of protection at work, and fire protection.
+However, in 2017, two consecutive fires broke out, injuring four workers of whom two had died of large burns.

 As of 2025, Milan Blagojević - Namenska exports more than 90% of its products.

 Products

 The company offers a variety of products for defence industry.
 It manufactures nitrocellulose, nitroglycerin, ball powders and dynamite applications.
 The notable products are: